I've been a fan of Gordon Ramsay since he started his television career with 'Boiling Point.' He has been a star ever since.

 Sebastian was featured in the sixth episode of the first season.
-His restaurant, Sebastian's, is located in Toluca Lake, California and is in a prime location near the Universal and Warner Bros studios.
-The crew is comprised of aspiring actors and Sebastian himself is an aspiring actor.
+His restaurant, Sebastian's, is located in Toluca Lake, California, and is in a prime location near the Universal and Warner Bros studios.
+The crew is comprised of aspiring actors; Sebastian is one himself.

-Through the episode, he and Gordon had numerous clashes as he is simply too proud and stubborn to listen.
+Throughout the episode, he and Gordon had numerous clashes as he is simply too proud and stubborn to listen.
 He also thinks too highly of himself as a cook and even has a grand delusion of franchising Sebastian's all over the world.
-He even got so upset one time that he chased Ramsay off his restaurant.
+He even got so upset one time that he chased Ramsay out of his restaurant.

 Gordon would later meet one of the chefs named Q in season 4 and found out that he now works as the Head Chef at Casa Roma.
 Q said that Sebastian just disappeared and abandoned the restaurant.
 It closed on January 2008.